Languisher/Computer-Organization-Project-202406/README.md

 The PDF file can be found [here](report/build/report.pdf)

-## Guidance to execute in Exercise 5
+## Guidance to execute gtkwave in Exercise 5

 First, reassure that `gtkwave` is installed on the server.
 If not, execute the following lines: